Stefanough/SFA_BLG/source/notes/ruby.html.markdown

 => "sheep"
 ```

-**select** takes elements of an array or a range and tests them against a code block. all the elements that return true are returned in a new array.
+**select** takes elements of an array or a range and tests them against a code block.
+All the elements that return true are returned in a new array.

 ```ruby
 nums = (1..30)